Hoshiharetsu/dat_201_sp20/week03/README.md

 DAT-202 is going to [this event](https://www.meetup.com/PGH-Data-Science/events/267877749/), and you're invited to join us!
 (It's a Tuesday night, in Oakland.)

 The DAT, MMC, and CIT faculty put in our schedule request for fall.
 On the DAT side, we're looking at running 102, 119, 129, 201, 202 (DA 2), and 203 (Data Viz).
-We don't have professors assigned to classes, yet, but most likely Professor Darsow will have 203 on Monday nights, and I'll have 202 on Tuesday nights.
+We don't have professors assigned to classes, yet, but most likely Professor Darsow will have 203 on Thursday nights, and I'll have 202 on Tuesday nights.

 ## <span id="readings">1.
 Readings</span>